Last Updated on

 On top of the foam layers, Loom and Leaf adds a super-soft organic cotton cover with a plush comfortable feel.

-Below the cover is a 2-inch conforming gel foam layer.
+Below the cover is conforming gel foam layer.
 This is memory foam with medical-grade gel that helps in cooling.
 In addition, there is a gel-only laminated panel within this layer to further improve cooling.

 Finally, there is a foundation layer composed of 5.5 inches of high-density support foam.

 Leesa only offers one comfort choice: medium-firm.